apcorg/first-aid-jk/_posts/2015-10-03-f01k02-computer-confiscated.markdown

 **What you should do**

-Not much can be done once your computer is lost, other than changing the passwords and securing your online accounts (see [Kit #1]({{ site.baseurl/f08k01-accounts-hijacked }}) for details).
-So it is all the more important to prepare your system in such a way that the leakage of sensitive data is minimal if it gets lost.
+Not much can be done once your computer is lost.
+So you should prepare your system and use your computer in such a way that in the eventuality of its loss, the leakage of contacts and other sensitive data is minimal.

 **Prepare in advance**
 + Use passphrases.
 As a most basic protection against information leakage due to an opportunistic (not targeted) theft or loss, use a desktop passphrase.
 Configure your device to require a passphrase when it is switched on, and activate a passphrase-protected screen saver or lock screen that automatically activates after five minutes of computer or device inactivity. ([Windows](https://support.microsoft.com/en-us/help/17185), [OS X](https://support.apple.com/en-us/HT204379))